Page 5 — Prompt Flow & Agents

 | Few-Shots | Create example Q&A pairs to train the AI |

-| Analytics Catalog | Define business concepts and metric formulas |
+| Concepts | Define business concepts and metric formulas (formerly Analytics Catalog) |

-| Metadata | View and edit table/column descriptions |
+| Metadata | View and edit table/column descriptions with Use Case Summary |

 Global Controls (Top-Right)